mclancy96/potion_crafter/user-stories.md

 ## Sorting & Scopes

 - **As a visitor**, I want to filter potions by potency level so that I can find the most powerful ones.
-- **As a visitor**, I want to search ingredients by rarity so that I can discover exotic potion components.
+- **As a visitor**, I want to sort potions by rarity so that I can discover exotic potions.

 ---